Amadeus-/adohope/README.txt

 ### Adohope

+### DO NOT USE THIS CODE.
+IT IS UNDER DEVELOPMENT.
+USE AT YOUR RISK.
+### TinyTool is tested with iPhone backup, iPod backup and iPod backup, it works fine but with some problems in the extracted data.

 Adohope is a free Apple Backup Extractor.
 It can extract data from iPhone backup, iPad backup and iPod backup.